stackunderflow111/blog/content/post/2021-08-28-iptables-for-routing/index.en.md

 This also explains why 192.168.1.1:8080 works: The source IP address happens to be correct in this case!

-At most cases the request packet will just be dropped by output interface of the router before even sending it out, since 127.0.0.1 is not a valid source address for interface `eth1`.
+On most routers the request packet will just be dropped by the output interface without being sent out, since 127.0.0.1 is not a valid source address for interface `eth1`.
 The same goes for the case where we access 50.60.70.80:8080 from the router: The packet gets dropped before being sent out since 50.60.70.80 is invalid for `eth1`.

 #### MASQUERADE rule for router access